EvgeniyGulkov/BottomCard/README.md

 ## Usage
 ### Setup

-You can use this view as simple UIView using IB or add it programmatically
+You can use this view as simple UIView using interface builder or add it programmatically

 Usage example: